Klaus Hartmann (philosopher): Reception

 According to Reinhold Aschenberg Hartmann's book Die Marxsche Theorie.
-Eine philosophische Untersuchung zu den Hauptschriften (1970) covers “Marx's theory comprehensively in all relevant phases of development and theoretical pieces”.
-“Because the analysis, reconstruction and criticism it offers is unsurpassed in its philosophical level”, the book stands out from the philosophical literature on Marx.
+Eine philosophische Untersuchung zu den Hauptschriften (1970) covers "Marx's theory comprehensively in all relevant phases of development and theoretical pieces".
+"Because the analysis, reconstruction and criticism it offers is unsurpassed in its philosophical level", the book stands out from the philosophical literature on Marx.

-Michael Moxter is one of his students.
+Michael Moxter (born 1956), Thomas Grundmann (born 1960) are among his students.